centeron/laravel-roles-permissions/README.md

 ### Cache

-By default the cache is disabled.
 In spite of a relatively large number of database request (from 3 to 5, depending of situation) access checking performs quickly due to the simplicity of these requests to the database(select from the indexed columns of tables).
-However, if you want to get rid of it completely you can enable the cache.
 Cache gets and saves data of each tables.

 Any changing of tables by the provided RBAC methods will reset the cache.
 You may also reset the cache manually: